SAP-samples/abap-platform-rap100/README.md

 ## 📋Requirements for attending this workshop
 [^Top of page](#)

-> To complete the practical exercises in this workshop, you need the latest version of the ABAP Development Tools for Eclipse (ADT) on your laptop or PC and the access to a suitable ABAP system - i.e. SAP BTP ABAP Environment, SAP S/4HANA Cloud Public Cloud, or at least release 2022 of SAP S/4HANA Cloud Private Edition and SAP S/4HANA.
+> To complete the practical exercises in this workshop, you need the latest version of the ABAP Development Tools for Eclipse (ADT) on your laptop or PC and the access to a suitable ABAP system - i.e. SAP BTP ABAP Environment, SAP S/4HANA Cloud Public Edition, or at least release 2022 of SAP S/4HANA Cloud Private Edition and SAP S/4HANA.
 >
 > The [ABAP Flight Reference Scenario](https://github.com/SAP-samples/abap-platform-refscen-flight) must be imported into the relevant system - e.g. SAP BTP ABAP Environment Trial.